Skip to content

 forget(query: string)

 Soft-delete facts matching the query from the knowledge graph.
-Does not erase data — affected observations are marked with a validTo timestamp so the audit trail is preserved.
+Data is not erased.
+Affected observations are marked with a validTo timestamp, preserving the audit trail.

 @param query - A natural language description of what to forget